 Our grading scale will follow the adopted board policy of the Osborn R-0 School District.
 Tests, assignments, and projects will all be of equal weight in the course, though some may be worth more points than others.

 No late work is accepted in my class.
 If you are gone, you have one day to make up your work for each day of your absence, according to school district policy.
 I will not ask you for your work.
 I just expect you to turn it in on time.
 If you fail to turn it in, you won’t get the points.
 All work must be made up, including daily journal entries.
 All work is posted on Google Classroom, so it’s best to check there first before you ask me what you missed.

 We will use a variety of texts for this course, both in print and online.
 All of the online materials will be posted via Google Classroom.

-Article of the Week: Every Friday, you will be given a digital copy of a recent news article.
+Article of the Week happens every Friday.
+Every Friday, I will post this assignment to Google Classroom.
 The goal is to have you not only become more familiar with the world around you, but also to help you become more familiar with how to closely read a non-fiction text.
-One week later, you will return that article to me with evidence of your close reading recorded and a written reflection through Google Classroom.
+Every Friday, you will return that article to me with evidence of your close reading recorded and a 300 word written reflection.

 Book talks happen every quarter.
 They’re worth 100 points.
 All of the points are based on the book talk you give in class.
 Book talks are typically due the week before quarter ends.